-Every student is different and there is no guideline number set by CIE.
-Our timetable currently permits a maximum of 9 IGCSEs, which may rise to 10 including English Literature, which includes lessons timetabled outside of the normal school day.
+Every student is different and there is no guideline number set by Cambridge International.
+Our timetable currently permits a maximum of 10 IGCSEs, which may rise to 11 including English Literature.
 However, those students who enjoy only a few subjects but find some other subjects challenging, can consider taking fewer optional subjects.
-If this is the case, please indicate it on your reply slip or talk to the IGCSE Coordinator.
+If this is the case, please talk to the IGCSE Coordinator.

-Those students selected to take English Literature are able to decline it, or reduce the number of optional IGCSE subjects, if they feel that the workload will be too great.
+Those students selected to take English Literature are able to decline it, if they feel that the workload will be too great.
 However, we urge these students not to reduce their number of optional subjects as this may hinder their future choices.